cloudpassage/check_for_cve/README.md

 To run, this script requires

-* Ruby installed on the host that runs the scripts.
+* Ruby installed on the host that runs the script
-* Ruby gems: optparse, oauth2, rest-client, json
+* Ruby gems: oauth2, rest-client, json
 * A read-only Halo API key/secret stored in a yaml file
 * The location of the yaml file set as a ENV variable